-In Colorado Springs since 1979, USA Basketball is in good company among 23 total national governing bodies and the headquarters of the U.S. Olympic Committee.
+In Colorado Springs since 1979, USA Basketball is in good company among 23 total national governing bodies and the headquarters of the U.S. Olympic & Paralympic Committee.

-About their soon-to-be-revealed new headquarters, USA Basketball’s CEO Jim Tooley said in a press release, “it will offer our organization a new first-class, state-of-the art office to meet our growth and be located in the heart of downtown Colorado Springs.
-With Colorado Springs known as Olympic City USA … as well as the future home of the U.S. Olympic Museum, this is where USA Basketball needs to be.”
+About their soon-to-be-revealed new headquarters, USA Basketball’s CEO Jim Tooley said in a press release, “it will offer our organization a new first-class, state-of-the-art office to meet our growth and be located in the heart of downtown Colorado Springs.
+With Colorado Springs known as Olympic City USA … as well as the future home of the U.S. Olympic & Paralympic Museum, this is where USA Basketball needs to be.”

-The new headquarters, which will be located on the first floor of the U.S. Olympic Committee complex, is a part of the $620 million surge of development in downtown Colorado Springs.
+The new headquarters, which will be located on the first floor of the U.S. Olympic & Paralympic Committee complex, is a part of a $620 million surge of development in downtown Colorado Springs.

 With 59 national and international sports organizations, Colorado Springs is the epicenter of an extensive sports industry, with sport product manufacturers and training companies operating within the region, generating $400 million toward the area’s annual economy.